Morning in Munich, and an the remainder of the day in Frankfurt:

 Hauptbahnhof and looked for somewhere to grab a light lunch.
 The disappointing thing about the Hauptbahnhof food courts was that there were no common seating areas.
 I guess they expected you to grab your food and get on the train.
 In order to have a table one of us was going to have to eat at Burger King.
 I decided to bite the bullet, and Kate went off searching for food while I got a Whopper and a table.
 Ironically Kate ended up back a few minutes later with a BK Broiler... or the German Burger King equivalent.

-Once on the train we had a pleasant and quick ride up to Frankfurt.
+and quick ride up to Frankfurt.
 I think it was only a couple of hours at the most.

 Frankfurt am Main, or Frankfurt on the Main (the river in Frankfurt) is considered by many to be the equivalent of Manhattan in Europe.
 I definitely see the association.
 Frankfurt had the busiest most commercial streets that we saw anywhere in our trip to Germany.
 The city seemed to have a more diverse ethnic make up as well.
 These traits made it feel somehow less European and more like an American city.
 But there were still many beautiful and unique sites to behold even if it is no Berlin, Nürnberg, or München.